iotaledger/hornet/documentation/docs/post_installation/configuration.md

+---
+keywords:
+- Configuration
+- JSON
+- Customize
+- Interface
+description: This section describes the configuration parameters and their types for your Hornet node.
+image: /img/logo/HornetLogo.png
+---

 # Core Configuration
 Hornet uses a JSON standard format as a config file.
 If you are unsure about JSON syntax, you can find more information in the [official JSON specs](https://www.json.org).